rethinkdb/rethinkdb-rs/api/ruby/control-structures/branch.md

 The `branch` command takes 2n+1 arguments: pairs of conditional expressions and commands to be executed if the conditionals return any value but `false` or `nil` (i.e., "truthy" values), with a final "else" command to be evaluated if all of the conditionals are `false` or `nil`.

 <!-- break -->

+You may call `branch` infix style on the first test.
+(See the second example for an illustration.)

 ```
 r.branch(test1, val1, test2, val2, elseval)